Wyamio/Wyam.Web/Input/modules/documents.md

 Title: Documents
-Description: Replaces pipeline documents with previously processed ones
+Description: Inserts documents into the current pipeline, either by replacing pipeline documents with previously processed ones or by creating new ones.
 Category: Control
 ---
-This module *copies* documents from other pipelines and places them into the current pipeline.
+This module inserts documents into the current pipeline, either by replacing pipeline documents with previously processed ones or by creating new ones.
+If getting previously processed documents from another pipeline, this module *copies* the documents and places them into the current pipeline.
 Note that because this module does not remove the documents from their original pipeline it's likely you will end up with documents that have the same content and metadata in two different pipelines.
-This module does not include the input documents are part of it's output.
-If you want to concatenate the result of this module with the input documents, wrap it in the [Concat](/modules/concat) module.
+This module does not include the input documents as part of it's output.
+If you want to concatenate the result of this module with the input documents, wrap it with the [Concat](/modules/concat) module.

 # Usage
 ---